-ISS SUE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG 13.
+ISS PROVIDER REQUIREMENT PROVIDER RESPONSE RAG 13.
 Effective arrangements should be in place to ensure the opening of the Phase 2B Critical Care Unit to accommodate the transfer of ICU/HDU capacity with the service to be fully operational in 2018/19.
-Work will continue to progress during 2018/9 on the current role, scope of responsibility and accountability arrangements offered by the Northern Ireland Critical Care Network and how it might best develop consistent with the vision set out in Delivering Together . commitment to collaborate in the provision of safe, effective, clinically equitable access to ICU.
-The Northern Ireland Critical Care Network will support this with improvements in timely monitoring of bed availability, clear escalation protocols, timely discharge timely monitoring arrangements are in place to confirm bed availability, escalation measures, staffing levels and timely discharge of patients from Critical Care.
+Work will continue to progress during 2018/9 on the current role, scope of responsibility and accountability arrangements offered by the Northern Ireland Critical Care Network and how it might best develop consistent with the vision set out in Delivering Together .
+Belfast Trust should demonstrate, via a project plan, how it will secure the balance of the Phase 2B staffing to deliver a full bed complement of 8 HDU and 17 ICU beds as well as the 2 ICU beds associated with trauma which will also transfer into Phase 2B.
+All Trusts should demonstrate full commitment to collaborate in the provision of safe, effective, clinically equitable access to ICU.
+The Northern Ireland Critical Care Network will support this with improvements in timely monitoring of bed availability, clear escalation protocols, timely discharge and staffing levels.
+The Trust has been working closely with Board officers to regularise these arrangements and to source alternative Service provision.
+We will continue to work with Board colleagues to address both the required shift from Mental Health service model to one that meets the UN requirement and to address the significant disparity between capacity and demand for all aspects of Gender Reassignment Services .
+The Trust continues to work collaboratively with the NI Critical Care Network to provide assurance that timely monitoring arrangements are in place to confirm bed availability, escalation measures, staffing levels and timely discharge of patients from Critical Care.
 Medical and nursing recruitment for the move to Phase 2B is now complete.
-There are daily meetings with patient flow regarding patient discharges and senior staff in Critical care attend 14.
-Effective arrangements should be in place to deliver a sustainable neuromuscular service for Northern Ireland. and staffing levels.
+There are daily meetings with patient flow regarding patient discharges and senior staff in Critical care attend the 2 hourly control room meetings.
+The network is also updated when there is Critical care escalation 14.
+Effective arrangements should be in place to deliver a sustainable neuromuscular service for Northern Ireland.
 Belfast Trust's response should detail proposals for a sustainable service model by December 2018 including a phased implementation approach.
 The Trust received funding for a Consultant and Specialist nursing post.
 The service was unable to recruit the Consultant, and is using the available funds to provide an ad hoc locum service and a full time physiotherapy service.